tek/polysemy-time/readme.md

 # About

-This Haskell library provides a [Polysemy] effect for accessing the current time and date and an implementation for [time] and [chronos].
+This Haskell library provides a [Polysemy] effect for accessing the current time and date, and interpreters using [time] and [chronos].

 # Example